AndiMachtSachen/cagen/README.md

 }
 ```

-A contract has a name and a signature (input and output variables).
+A contract has a name and a signature (input and output variables, additionally clocks for timed contract automata).
 Additionally, a state storing the historical values requested by the `history` including the name and depth.
 A contract can refine another contract for this you can also define a mapping between those.
 A mapping looks like this `[x <- y, ...]`, where `x` is the variable in the refined contract, and `y` is the variable in the current contract.
 (No expression currently supported).

 The special thing about contract automata is the states, which are defined via their mentioning in a transition.
 A transition goes from one state to the other if the "pre" and "post" (given in double quotes) are fulfilled.
+A state is marked as initial if its name begins with a lowercase letter.

 ### System